Ntaoleng Peacock

-Ntaoleng Patricia Peacock (born 2 February 1978) is a South African politician who has been a Member of the National Assembly since May 2019.
+Ntaoleng Patricia Peacock (born 2 February 1978) is a South African politician who served as a Member of the National Assembly from 2019 until 2024.
 Peacock is a member of the African National Congress.

 Parliamentary career

 Peacock is a member of the African National Congress.
 She was selected to represent the party in the National Assembly of South Africa following the general election held on 8 May 2019.
 She was sworn in as a Member of Parliament on 22 May 2019.
 On 27 June, she received her committee assignment.